-Each time you open your wallet to pay for a purchase, you face a dilemma when you don’t want to pay in cash.
-“Should I pay with my credit card or debit card?”
+Debit card vs credit card, which is the right card to use?
+Each time you open your wallet to pay for a purchase, you face this dilemma when you don’t want to pay in cash.
+You then ask yourself “Should I pay with my credit card or debit card?”

 But using a particular card in certain situations makes a huge difference in your finances.
-Keep reading to know when using either of a debit card or credit card is the smarter choice.
+Keep reading this debit card vs. credit card guide to learn more.

-The key difference between a credit card and debit card lies on where the money used for payment is taken from.
+The key difference between a debit card and a credit card lies on where the money used for payment is taken from.

 Debit Card vs Credit Card: Best Uses of a Credit Card

-0% installment is a standard feature among credit cards in the Philippines.
+A standard feature among credit cards in the Philippines are the 0% installments.
 You can pay for your purchases in more manageable amounts over 12 to 24 months instead of making a one-time full payment.

 The internet provides shopping convenience—but it isn’t a 100% safe place to shop.
-Using both the credit card and debit card for online purchases carries the risk of fraudulent transactions.
+Using both the debit card and credit card for online purchases carries the risk of fraudulent transactions.

 Using a credit card is a better way to manage your finances if you travel frequently.